waggle-sensor/waggle/docs/integrating-sensors.md

 your task to only writing the node and server plugins described later in this document.

-Alternatives to USB include I2C, SPI and RS232 which are connected through our Coresense board.
-The major disadvantage with these options is that it not only requires you to write the node and server plugins, but you also must maintain firmware adhereing to the rather stringent requirement of transmitting data in a Coresense packet.
+Alternatives to USB include I2C, SPI and RS232 which are connected through our coresense board.
+The major disadvantage with these options is that it not only requires you to write the node and server plugins, but you also must maintain firmware adhering to the rather stringent requirement of transmitting data in a coresense packet.
 This also means you have less control over what happens to your data as it moves through the data pipeline.

 ### Power

+Depending on which interface is used, your sensor must adhere to the following power constraints.

+* Using USB: 0.5A at 5V ???
+* Using coresense: ... ???

 ### Network